Bear weight

 A small robin landed on its arm and tilted its head, as if to say, I know how you feel.

-Inside, coffee brewed.
+Inside, more coffee brewed.
 The mum and dad stood side by side, peering at the family wall planner for a blank square.
 The months ahead looked full and yet also unreadable.
-Their pencilled notes stacked across it like scaffolding: scans, school trips, plays, swimming lessons.
-Life added itself in shorthand squiggles and smudges.
+Their penned notes stacked across it like scaffolding: scans, school trips, playdates, swimming lessons.
+Life loaded by shorthand squiggles and smudges.

 She moved to make toast.
-It was a wonder there was still space left—on the calendar, in the house, in herself—for another baby.
+It was a wonder there was any space left — on the calendar, in the house, in herself — for another baby.

 The toast scent drifted out the open patio door with the breeze.
 The chair held it close.
-It had learned to hold many things—laughter, comfort, crumbs of celebration and the imprint of a lost presence.
-A gift once given, now a memory that settled deep in the fabric.
-Faithful as ever.
+It had learned to hold many things — laughter, comfort, crumbs of celebration and the imprint of a lost presence.
+A gift once given, now a memory that had settled deep in its cushions.
+True to form.
 Ready to hold whatever needed holding next.

 Well-being